 You can capture the JCL that is generated by either of these jobs to build a batch job of your own that you or your job scheduler can submit.
-See "Delete Aged Packages, Staging Libraries, And Component History" on page 237 and "Synchronize Installation Calendar" on page 241 for details.
+See Delete Aged Packages, Staging Libraries, And Component History and Synchronize Installation Calendar for details.